Ramiz Sadiku: Legacy

 On March 6, 1945 by decree of the presidency of the Anti-Fascist Council for the National Liberation of Yugoslavia, Sadiku and Vukmirović were posthumously awarded the Order of the People's Hero and were among the first to be recipients.

 On September 9, 1945 by decree of the presidency of the Anti-Fascist Council for the National Liberation of Albania (as recommended by the commander-in-chief of the Albanian armed forces Enver Hoxha), he was posthumously awarded the Hero of Albania.

-In the years after the Second World War, Boro and Ramiz became a symbol of Brotherhood and Unity of the Serbian and Albanian people and of the anti-fascist struggle in Kosovo and Metohija.
+In the years after the Second World War, Boro and Ramiz became a symbol of Brotherhood and Unity of the Serbian/Montenegrin and Albanian people and of the anti-fascist struggle in Kosovo and Metohija.
 Numerous streets and schools bore their name along with the sports centre in Priština.
-Football club KF Ramiz Sadiku is named after Sadiku.
+The football club KF Ramiz Sadiku is named after Sadiku.

 In 1963 on the twenty-year anniversary of their execution, a monument was made in the form of an obelisk with a mosaic and a memorial fountain and it was erected in Landovica in the spot they were executed.
 Poet Adem Gajtani dedicated the poem Boro dhe Ramiz to them.

 A Končar-class missile boat of the Yugoslav Navy, RTOP 403 was named Ramiz Sadiku.